Call for Papers (CFP)

 The Crypto & Privacy Village Call for Papers (CFP) is looking for top-notch presentations, discussions, panels, workshops, show & tell, and other creative online content! https://cfp.cryptovillage.org/

-The Crypto & Privacy Village is excited to announce its participation in DEF CON 33: access everywhere.
+The Crypto & Privacy Village is excited to announce its participation in DEF CON 34: Agency.
 We are looking for top-notch presentations, discussions, panels, workshops, show & tell, and other creative online content!

-In our 12th year, our theme is at the garden.
+In our 13th year, our theme is TBA.
 We are looking for a combination of pre-recorded and live content, and we’ll be accepting any formats from 5-minute lightning talks to workshops, panels, or hour-long streams.
 Want to stay anonymous?
 Let us know!
 If you’ve got an idea for something else you want to do, we’d love to hear it!

 Passionate about cryptography or privacy?
 Interested in helping people encrypt their lives?
-Have you worked on data privacy in climate/environment (e.g. home, transportation), ML/AI datasets, digital surveillance or another topic very relevant in our highly virtual age?
+Have you worked in digital, physical, and/or mass surveillance, data privacy in access security (e.g. home smart devices, commercial vendors), ML/AI, migrations for CRQC, or another topic very relevant in our highly virtual age?
 Have a talk that’s better suited for a niche audience?
 Submit YOUR proposal to the Crypto & Privacy Village Call for Participation!

 Please, no sales pitches.
 If you have a unique perspective related to your company’s products, please make it as vendor-neutral as possible.